RoAF 86th Air Base: European F-16 Training Center

 According to General Onno Eichelsheim, the Dutch Chief of Defence, Ukrainian pilots were to begin training in early 2024.
 The first group of students that started training at the center in November 2023 was made up of seven Romanian former MiG-21 LanceR pilots.
 They finished training in July 2024.
 Their training was not too difficult, since these pilots already spoke English and were familiar with NATO operating standards.
 In June 2024, the Romanian Government approved an emergency ordinance through which it was to cover the training and accommodation expenses of the Ukrainian pilots at the base.
 Also in June, it was announced that the first ten Ukrainian pilots who completed training in France were to arrive in Romania to complete their training on the F-16.
 The first Ukrainian pilots arrived at the base for training in September 2024.
 This was announced by the Ukrainian Defense Minister Rustem Umerov.

 The 18 F-16s at the Center were officially transferred to the Romanian Air Force for the price of 1 euro on 3 November 2025.
-The aircraft will continue to be used for training NATO and Ukrainian pilots.
+The aircraft continue to be operated for training NATO and Ukrainian pilots while retaining Romanian Air Force markings and registration.
+The EFTC squadron operates under the nickname of "Impalers", which is meant as a nod to nearby Transylvania, Vlad the Impaler and Vampire bats.

+Based units

+The following flying and non-flying units are located at Borcea.